opmoutinho/bhackathon/README.md

 # bhackathon
-Hackathon project, still to be defined.
+Hackathon project BackEnd, still to be defined.